Policy & Orientation

 - Volunteers under 16 years of age must be accompanied by a parent or legal guardian.
 The adult accompanying the youth must handle the animals at all times.

 - Volunteer groups representing churches, schools, scout troops or civic groups are most welcome.
-While we prefer each volunteer under age 16 be accompanied by an adult volunteer, a raio of no more than two (2) youth to one (1) adult is required.
+While we prefer each volunteer under age 16 be accompanied by an adult volunteer, a ratio of no more than two (2) youth to one (1) adult is required.

 Kennel Care Volunteers assist staff in maintaining a healthy environment for the animals by cleaning and sanitizing kennels, crates and cages.

-Greeters accompany the shelter Education Director on “Out and About” activities and presentations at schools, libraries, senior centers, retail stores, and other locations in the community.
+Community Outreach Volunteers accompany the shelter Education Director on “Out and About” activities and presentations at schools, libraries, senior centers, retail stores, and other locations in the community.

 Office Assistants provide support with general office duties, such as filing or answering phones and complete special projects as needed.

-Community Awareness and Development Associates help the Shelter Development Manager plan and coordinate special events that raise much needed funds for animal care, comfort and shelter.
+Event Committee Associates help the Shelter Development Manager plan and coordinate special events that raise much needed funds for animal care, comfort and shelter.